Recommended books:

 THE WORLD SCIENCES

 Together, these four sciences will give you a deep familiarity with numbers.
-Arithmetic teaches the measure of number, Music reveals number in sound, Geometry shows number in space, and Astronomy displays number in the heavens.
+Arithmetic number itself, Geometry: number in space, Music: number in time, and Astronomy: number in space-time.